 - Data management (DM) frameworks/models used for the implementation of data management

 - Data management/governance maturity frameworks/models to assess maturity.

 In each of these polls, I have added DAMA-DMBOK2 and DCAM® 2.2 as optional answers.

-Let us investigate the polls’ results one by one and start with the sources of data management frameworks/models.
+Let us investigate the polls’ results individually and start with the sources of data management frameworks/models.

 The source of data management models

-The poll has questioned the source of the framework used by a company for data management implementation.
+The poll has questioned the source of the framework a company uses for data management implementation.
 The poll’s results can be seen in Figure 1.
-The DAMA-DMBOK2 vs. DCAM®2.2 usage statistics provide interesting results.
+The DAMA-DMBOK2 vs. DCAM®2.2 usage statistics provide exciting results.